hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   This field can only be used:
   * If `IPProtocol` is one of TCP, UDP, or SCTP.
-  * By internal TCP/UDP load balancers, backend service-based network load balancers, and internal protocol forwarding.
+  * By internal TCP/UDP load balancers, backend service-based network load balancers, internal protocol forwarding and when protocol is not L3_DEFAULT.

   You can specify a list of up to five ports by number, separated by commas.
   The ports can be contiguous or discontiguous.
 Only packets addressed to